 This year’s Woodenfish Program is divided into three main segments:

 1 July All Participants Arrive

 Segment I (14 days) – Orientation, Monastic Lifestyle & Classes

 After this orientation, Segment I focuses on a range of classes.
 Morning classes cover a wide range of Buddhist subjects.
-These classes follow the formation of Buddhist traditions, from early Indian and Mahāyāna, into classical Chinese Buddhism, culminating in modern Humanistic Buddhism.
-These classes provide participants with opportunities to ask questions and begin discussions in an academic setting.
-Afternoon sessions focus on applied Buddhism and Chinese culture, such as calligraphy, Buddhist music or mindfulness and psychology.
-Some afternoons will also feature additional meditation instruction and practice, and / or community service such as gardening, cooking, dining hall service, and so on.
-In the evenings, group discussion will be held or senior monastics will give talks in regards to their areas of expertise.
+These classes discuss the formation of the Buddhist traditions, from early Indian and Mahāyāna, into classical Chinese Buddhism, culminating in modern Humanistic Buddhism.
+They provide participants with opportunities to ask questions and initiate discussions in an academic setting.
+Afternoon sessions focus on applied Buddhism and Chinese culture, including calligraphy, music, mindfulness and psychology.
+Some afternoons will also feature additional meditation instructions and practices, and / or community service such as gardening, cooking, dining hall service, and so on.
+In the evenings, group discussion will be held or senior monastics will give talks on their areas of expertise.